Automate EC2 instances resize with AWS Ops Automator

 In our example, we need to add OpsAutomatorTaskList=ec2-example-resize tag.

 And that’s it.
-When it’s time, Ops Automator will automatically shut down the target EC2 instance, perform instance type change, and start the EC2 instance again.
+When it’s time, Ops Automator will automatically shut down the target EC2 instances, perform instances type change, and start the EC2 instances again.

 Details about task scheduling, execution, and possible errors are logged in OpsAutomator-logs CloudWatch logs group.
 If necessary, you can configure notifications via CloudWatch alarms based on the error keywords in the CloudWatch Logs.